Ala Ghawas: 2020–2023: Khaled El Sheikh's influence, "Brouvat Mout" and return to Arabic

-During the COVID-19 pandemic, Ghawas engaged his fanbase by rediscovering one of his childhood idols, renowned Bahraini musician Khaled El Sheikh.
-His admiration culminated in a cover of Khaled's beloved song "Makan Aamin Lilhob (A Safe Place for Love)".
+During the COVID-19 pandemic, Ghawas reconnected with the work of Bahraini musician Khaled El Sheikh, whom he has cited as a major influence.
+He later recorded a cover of El Sheikh’s song Makan Aamin Lilhob ("A Safe Place for Love").

-On November 24, 2021, Ghawas released his sixth studio album and first-ever Arabic album, "Brouvat Mout (A Death Rehearsal)", which is widely regarded as the pinnacle of his musical career.
-Written by Ghawas and co-produced with Bahraini musician Isa Najem, the album showcases his artistic evolution.
-The album was written by Ala Ghawas and co-produced by Bahraini musician, Isa Najem.
+On November 24, 2021, Ghawas released his sixth studio album and first Arabic-language album, Brouvat Mout ("A Death Rehearsal"), written by Ghawas and co-produced with Bahraini musician Isa Najem.

-On February 21, 2022, he was invited by the Bahraini Authority for Culture & Antiquities to perform at the prestigious Spring of Culture festival, and this performance was later released as a live album, "Ala Ghawas: Live from Manama."
+On 21 February 2022, he performed at the Spring of Culture Festival, organized by the Bahrain Authority for Culture and Antiquities.
+The performance was later released as a live album titled Ala Ghawas: Live from Manama.

 2024–Present: Fatherhood and "Reimagined"

-In 2024, Ghawas celebrated a personal milestone with the release of a special single, "Fe Hedhen Ellail (In the Embrace of Night)", to commemorate the first birthday of his son, Jubran.
+In 2024, Ghawas released the single Fe Hedhen Ellail ("In the Embrace of Night"), dedicated to the first birthday of his son, Jubran.

-In early 2025, he released a highly collaborative EP titled "Reimagined," featuring remixes and renditions of his songs produced entirely by various Bahraini artists, including Isa Najem, Hind Dito, Maxeem Ghawas, The Relocators, Eman Haddad, and Esam Hammad.
+In early 2025, he released the collaborative EP Reimagined, which featured reinterpretations of his songs produced by Bahraini artists including Isa Najem, Hind Dito, Maxeem Ghawas, The Relocators, Eman Haddad, and Esam Hammad.